mui/toolpad/examples/supabase/README.md

 # Supabase

-<p class="description">A Toolpad app that fetches data from Supabase and shows in a list component.</p>
+<p class="description">A Toolpad app that fetches data from Supabase and shows it in a list component.</p>

 <a target="_blank">
   <img src="https://mui.com//static/toolpad/marketing/supabase.png" alt="Supabase integration" style="aspect-ratio: 1.8" width="100%">